thaonguyen2601/SQL_practice/README.md

   ![alt text](ig_schema.PNG "Logo Title Text 1")

+  1/ Find out Total users we are having on our database:

+    SELECT COUNT(*)
+	FROM users;

-  1/ Find out Top 5 users that have most followees:
+  2/ Find out Top 5 users that have most followees:

     SELECT users.username, follows.follower_id, COUNT(*) as total
     FROM follows